 OpenVAS is an open source vulnerability scanner that was originally based on Nessus.
 The project was forked in 2006 to create OpenVAS

 OpenVAS is available on Kali Linux although it is not installed by default.
-It is however very easy to install and configure.
+It is however quite easy to install and configure.

 Open the terminal and run the following commands